TwinPush/api-docs/faq-en.md

 [![](https://i.imgur.com/qcmuH4Ll.png)](https://i.imgur.com/qcmuH4L.png)

-This situation causes that all notifications will not be send to these devices.
+This situation causes that all notifications will not be send to those devices.
 Most probably this is due to the limits of your license, find more information about [how licenses works here](#how-licenses-work).